useinsider/ExpoDemo/README.md

 ## IMPORTANT

 * The expo prebuild command was executed, generating the necessary native project files (android and ios directories) for both Android and iOS platforms.
+Please review the [Expo docs](https://docs.expo.dev/workflow/customizing/).
-* Due to the inconsistent behavior of the iOS push token swizzling method, the `[Insider registerDeviceTokenWithApplication:application deviceToken:deviceToken];` method has been used within the `didRegisterForRemoteNotificationsWithDeviceToken` method in the AppDelegate.mm file.
+* Due to the inconsistent behavior of the iOS push token swizzling method, the `[Insider registerDeviceTokenWithApplication:application deviceToken:deviceToken];` method has been used within the didRegisterForRemoteNotificationsWithDeviceToken method in the AppDelegate.mm file.
 * The Insider SDK includes swizzle methods for iOS push delegate methods.
 To ensure these methods function correctly, you must add the command `UNUserNotificationCenter.currentNotificationCenter.delegate = self;` to the AppDelegate.mm file.

 ### Android